volcengine/verl/docs/algo/rollout_corr.md

 ### `rollout_token_veto_threshold` (float or null)
 Per-token veto for catastrophic outliers.
 Default: `null`
-- Checks **unclamped per-token ratios** before safety bounds
+- Checks **unclamped per-token absolute ratios** before safety bounds
-- If ANY token has ratio < threshold, entire sequence is rejected
+- If ANY token has an absolute ratio > threshold, entire sequence is rejected
 - Independent of `rollout_is` and `rollout_rs` settings
 - Typical values: `1e2` to `1e4` when enabled
 - Example: `1e4` catches tokens 10,000x less likely